 Head back the way you came past Plaza Cervantes to the start Alderdi Eder Gardens, head away from the beach down Andia Kalea.

 You will come across the charming Plaza de Gipuzkoa that resembles a small English wood right in the center of San Sebastián.
 It was designed by the prestigious French gardener, Pierre Ducasse and houses large number and variety of trees, flowers and plants, it also has a pond where ducks and swans swim around.
-Also notable are its large multicoloured flower clock.Read more about the Plaza de Gipuzkoa
+Also notable are its large multicoloured flower clock.Read more about Plaza de Gipuzkoa

 Victoria Eugenia Theater